Reclaimed Wood Beams

 How the beam will be used - as a solid wood beam or box beam - can affect the surface texture, and the surface texture choice often dictates the wood species best used.

 With hand hewn beams and rustic sawn or original surface textures, it can be difficult for an untrained eye to identify between specific wood species.
 Early builders didn’t always find it necessary to discriminate and use just one wood species for a project - especially building barns.
-Size conformity was the big factor.
+Size conformity was and still is a big factor.
 And if deconstructed from the same location, a variety of different species may today look very similar after aging for many years under similar conditions.
+But sourcing proper sizes of reclaimed solid beams without excessive waste to satisfy specific dimensions, has become something of an issue for reclaimed suppliers as well as customers.

 When choosing a band sawn or a smooth surface texture, the wood species is more easily discernible, and may be a more important consideration.